instantlinux/docker-tools/images/proftpd/README.md

 ### Usage

 The most-common directives can be specified in environment variables as shown below.
 One is required, the PASV_ADDRESS.
 If you need further customizations, put them in one or more files under mount points /etc/proftpd.d and /etc/proftpd/modules.d.
+In case SFTP is enabled, it is important to create a persistent volume to be mounted in /etc/ssh, to avoid generating SSH keys each time a container is created.

 A single upload user can be specified via the FTPUSER_xxx variables.
 It is activated by defining ftp-user-password-secret thus: